bnb/ideas/README.md

 **[issue]** I just `opened` issue #226 on @ababsurdo's repo, `js-shiv`.
 Check it out: http://bit.ly/IqT6zt.

+### Tent 0.4+ Schema Repo

+A repo similar to [npm](npmjs.org) where developers host a Tent 0.4+ schema on GitHub and it is published to the repository of schemas.

 ## Team Fortress 2

 ### Resume.tf